-Chironomidae has a tolerance value of 6 on a scale of 0-10 (the lower the tolerance value, the lower their tolerance to pollution).
+The dominant family was Chironomidae (non-biting midge) Chironomidae has a tolerance value of 6 on a scale of 0-10 (the lower the tolerance value, the lower their tolerance to pollution).
 They are a very abundant and diverse group of aquatic insects, and it is common for them to dominate samples (Guide to Aquatic Invertebrates of the Upper Midwest, R.W.
-Bouchard, Jr).
+Bouchard,